SFU-Cognitive-Science-Lab/LAG-1/README.md

 --------------------------------------------------------------------------------
-# LAG-1 - Dynamic attention and category learning simulator
+# LAG-1 - Learning, Attention, and Gaze 1
-An open source package written in MATLAB
+A free and open source category learning simulator written in MATLAB
 --------------------------------------------------------------------------------

 Version 1.0